splunk/observability-workshop/content/en/other/bootcamp/docs/apm/k8s.md

 The development team has started using Kubernetes for container orchestration.
 Switch to the provided milestone `12microservices-k8s` with the instructions from "Getting Started".

 The Kubernetes manifests are located in the `k8s` folder.
-Add auto-instrumentation to the `public_api` microservice `deployment` by configuring the [Splunk distribution of OpenTelemetry Python][splunk-otel-python].
+Add auto-instrumentation to the `public_api` microservice `deployment` by configuring the Splunk distribution of OpenTelemetry Python.
 The `Dockerfile` has already been prepared.

 Install the OpenTelemetry Collector to the environment using [Splunk's helm chart][splunk-otel-helm] and use the provided `values.yaml`: